Fix: Windows 10/11 temporary files will not delete

 4. Install the latest updates

-According to users, sometimes the inability to remove temporary files is caused by a bug on your system.
+According to users, sometimes, the inability to remove temporary files is caused by a bug in your system.

-Bugs can interfere with your system and prevent you from performing certain operations, therefore it’s crucial that you keep your system up to date.
+Bugs can interfere with your system and prevent you from performing certain operations.
+Therefore you must keep your system up to date.

 By default, Windows 10 automatically installs the missing updates, but sometimes you might miss an update or two.
 However, you can always check for updates manually by doing the following:

-- When Settings app opens, go to Update & Security section.
+2. When the Settings app opens, go to the Update & Security section.

 Windows 10 will check for available updates.
-If any updates are available, they will be downloaded automatically in the background.
+Updates will be downloaded automatically in the background if any updates are available.
 As for the updates, they will be installed as soon as you restart your PC.

-Once your PC is up to date, the problem should be resolved and you’ll be able to remove temporary files without any problems.
+Once your PC is up to date, the problem should be resolved, and you’ll be able to remove temporary files without any issues.

-Several users reported that they are unable to delete temporary files due to the SoftwareDistribution directory.
-This folder holds Windows Update files, and sometimes it can prevent you from deleting certain files.
+Several users reported that they could not delete temporary files due to the SoftwareDistribution directory.
+This folder holds Windows Update files, which can sometimes prevent you from deleting specific files.

-However, you can easily solve this issue by deleting the contents of this directory.
+However, you can quickly solve this issue by deleting the contents of this directory.
 To do that, just follow these steps:

-- Press Windows Key + R and enter
+2. Press Windows + R and enter %WINDIR%SoftwareDistributionDownload.

-- Select all files inside of the Download directory and delete them.
+4. Select all files inside the Download directory and delete them.

 After doing that, you should be able to remove temporary files without any issues.